Merri/react-tabbordion/README.md

 }
 ```

 This hides native HTML input elements so that they remain accessible.
-While we are at accessibility the component also
+The component also includes ARIA attributes.
+You
-includes ARIA attributes.
-You can also add CSS-only (= JS disabled) support by using `:checked` in your stylesheets.
+can also add CSS-only (= JS disabled) support by using `:checked` in your stylesheets.

 ## Demo and Installation